All About Your Edges

 This does not mean that after using you will experience any of the effects, however, your maintenance and usage of your items will account for your encounters.
 So, keep any items with these components to minimum usage.
 Among the same group as TEA is something most of us use daily– caffeine.

 So really, it is at your risk on whether or not you want to continue to use EcoStyler, especially if that was your go-to.
-Many other gels and products contain chemicals for the appearance of the solution, so it is essential to be mindful of the ingredients listed in your products.
+Many other gels and products contain chemicals.

 I think the best bet for everyone this summer is to switch to natural gels and hair products that will give your desired looks as well as keep you and your hair safe and healthy.